- International Fees

-This course teaches orderly abandonment of a vessel in an emergency situation; clearing the vessel; proper and effective use of equipment; and coordinating survival activities during rescue operation.
-The course is designed for certificated officers and for certificated ratings.
-Such personnel are required to complete a comprehensive MED training program of which Survival Craft is one component.
-This course meets the requirements of Table A-VI/2-1 of the STCW Convention Specification of the minimum standard of competence in survival craft and rescue boats other than fast rescue boats.
+Students will learn about orderly abandonment of a vessel in an emergency situation.
+They will learn the procedures to clear the vessel; proper and effective use of equipment; and how to coordinate survival activities during rescue operations.
+This course meets the requirements of Table A-VI/2-1 of the STCW Convention Specification, which specifies the minimum standard of competence in survival craft and rescue boats other than fast rescue boats.

 Prerequisite(s)